Ramakant Achrekar: Coaching career

 Sachin Tendulkar had never batted at the nets before and felt somewhat overawed with so many people around.
-And when Sir asked him to bat, he was not at all comfortable.
-With Sir looking at him closely, he failed to make an impact and was a disappointment.Soon after he had finished batting, Sir called Ajit aside and informed him that he(Sachin) was perhaps too young to make to the camp and he should bring Sachin back when he was a little older.
+And when Achrekar asked him to bat, he was not at all comfortable.
+With Achrekar looking at him closely, he failed to make an impact and was a disappointment.
+Soon after he had finished batting, Achrekar called Ajit aside and informed him that he(Sachin) was perhaps too young to make to the camp and he should bring Sachin back when he was a little older.

-Ajit mentioned to Sir that Sachin was nervous and that Sir should give him one more opportunity in 30 minutes time.
-However, while doing so, Sir should pretend to go away and look at his batting from a distance.
+Ajit mentioned to Achrekar that Sachin was nervous and that he should give Sachin one more opportunity in 30 minutes time.
+However, while doing so, Achrekar should pretend to go away and look at his batting from a distance.
 He agreed and things changed.
-Sachin was asked to bat again in some time and without Sir's trained eyes scrutinizing him, he was at ease.
-He soon started to hit the ball well and Sir immediately agreed to let him join the camp.
+Sachin was asked to bat again in some time and without Achrekar's trained eyes scrutinizing him, he was at ease.
+He soon started to hit the ball well and Achrekar immediately agreed to let him join the camp.